Varun-Chakraborty/compiler/README.md

 ## Current Limitations
 - Input/Output is basic (manual IN and OUT instructions).
-- No support for constants.

 ---
 ## Future Improvements
 - Create a REPL for live assembly and execution.
 - Support for more registers and larger memory space.
+- Support for floating point operations and more instructions.

 ---
 ## Motivation
 "Feels good to write 0s and 1s and see them do something."